wix-incubator/DetoxSync/IdleStatusDocumentation.md

 ⏱ 2 pending selectors
 ```

-Once all pending selectors have been called, this sync resource will become idle.
+Once all pending selectors have been called, this sync resource becomes idle.

 ### Dispatch Queue